tudvari/docker-composer/README.md

 # Composer
-Node.js package for generating docker-compose.yml file for containers from a json.
+Node.js package for generating docker-compose.yml file for containers from a JSON document.

 ## About the package

-The main goal of this repository to create a small lightweight npm package, which generates docker-compose.yml from a json file.
+The main goal of this repository to create a small lightweight npm package, which generates docker-compose.yml from a JSON file.

-The json has a very easy ruleset, it use the docker-compose.yml reference for the available elements.
+The JSON has a very easy ruleset, it use the docker-compose.yml reference for the available elements.
 This version support the followed commands from the docker-compose.yml reference:

 - ports
 - environment